About the UKSPF

 Our approach to Year 2 UKSPF

-To deliver on the objectives of the UKSPF, we have 2 initiatives that are open to applications.
+To deliver on the objectives of the UKSPF, we had 2 initiatives that were open to applications.

 The Pride in Place Fund

-We welcome bids from organisations looking to fund a range of projects which align with our identified priorities (above) and themes, including:
+We welcomed bids from organisations looking to fund a range of projects which aligned with our identified priorities (above) and themes, including:

 • supporting local community infrastructure projects